Warbo/chriswarbo-net/projects/nixos/glossary.md

 `import` will cause the solver to run, and give us a value containing those results (which we can, say, use to specify some version numbers in another derivation)

+### Fetchers ###

+Nixlang provides several built-in "fetchers", which define outputs resulting from HTTP downloads, Git checkouts, etc.; and Nixpkgs defines helper functions to fetch from even more places.
+It can sometimes be confusing which one to use.
+Here are some of the most common:

+ - The `fetchurl` helper from Nixpkgs.
+This is basically the same as `builtins.fetchurl`{.nix}, but it's been around longer.
+It's also a pain to use since we first need to fetch Nixpkgs (causing a "bootstrapping" problem)!
+   Consider it deprecated.
+ - The `fetchgit` helper from Nixpkgs is likewise deprecated now that we have `builtins.fetchGit`{.nix}.
+ - `builtins.fetchGit`{.nix} will fetch a specific commit of a Git repo (or `HEAD` if none is specified; though I recommend against this).
+This is *usually* what you want, for source code and such, since the result is a directory containing the repo contents.
+There are a couple of annoyances with `fetchGit`, caused by the way Git works: firstly it has to fetch a bunch of metadata, to find the requested commit; and secondly, if that commit is too far back in the history of the specified branch/ref, `fetchGit` may fail to find it.
+These are fine for "ordinary" repos, like that of an application or library; but they can cause problems for repos which build up many commits, like Nixpkgs.
+ - `builtins.fetchTarball`{.nix} is useful to download *and extract* a file over HTTP; outputting a *directory* of the file's contents.
+Again, this is *usually* what you want, when fetching something like source code.
+ - `builtins.fetchurl`{.nix} will *only* download a file; it won't try to extract it.
+This is useful for downloading things other than archives; e.g. a raw JSON file, or something.
+ - Nixpkgs also provides a handy `fetchFromGitHub` function.
+It's just a wrapper around `fetchTarball`, but is nicer to use since we can give it arguments like `owner` and `rev`, and it takes care of constructing the corresponding GitHub URL.